UBC-MOAD/docs/ariane.rst

 :kbd:`intitial_positions.txt`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :kbd:`initial_positions.txt` file specifies the initial positions and initial times of the particles that you are tracking.
+The :file:`initial_positions.txt` file specifies the initial positions and initial times of the particles that you are tracking.
 This file consists of 5 columns and a row for each particle that you are running.

 .. note::

     Ariane uses FORTAN indexing, which counts starting at 1.
-If you used Python to look up initial positions, which starts counting at 0, then you should add 1 to your initial positions.
+If you used Python to look up initial positions, you should add 1 to your initial positions.

 The first three columns represent the initial X, Y, and Z coordinate point of your particle.
 A negative Z coordinate tells Ariane to confine the particle to its original depth throughout the trajectory.
 Note that these coordinate points need to be offset by 0.01, otherwise Ariane struggles at the boundaries between two grid boxes.
 The fourth column is the time index (use 0.5 if you want to start at NEMO time 00:00).
 The last column parameter is always set to 1.0.
-Here is an example :kbd:`initial_positions.txt` file:
+Here is an example :file:`initial_positions.txt` file:

 .. code-block:: text